Pathway Tools version 28.0: Integrated Software for Pathway/Genome Informatics and Systems Biology: Survey of Pathway Tools Compatible Databases

 \section{Survey of Pathway Tools Compatible Databases}

 According to user surveys, Pathway Tools users have created 9,800 PGDBs for organisms from all domains of life, in addition to the \NbiocycPGDBs\ PGDBs available from BioCyc.org.
-This section summarizes those user-created PGDBs that are publicly available.
+This section summarizes sites that provide public-access user-generated PGDBs.

 With highly curated PGDBs available for many important organisms, it is not clear why users would consider using the uncurated (and therefore lower quality) pathway DBs available for these same organisms from other pathway DB providers.
 For example, consider the highly curated AraCyc pathway database for {\em Arabidopsis thaliana} \cite{Mueller03,AraCycURL}.
 AraCyc contains mini-review summaries for enzymes and metabolic pathways; thousands of literature references; evidence codes for enzyme functions and metabolic pathways (indicating which pathways are supported by experimental evidence); and information on enzyme subunit structure, activators, inhibitors, and cofactors.
 In contrast, KEGG data on {\em Arabidopsis} contains none of the preceding information.
 In addition, AraCyc curators have carefully refined the metabolic reactions and pathways present in AraCyc, such as to remove false-positive computational predictions, and to add {\em Arabidopsis} reactions and pathways from the biomedical literature to AraCyc.
 Although KEGG updates its reference pathway map diagrams periodically to contain new pathways and reactions from different organisms, the KEGG approach of computationally coloring reactions within pathway maps based on the presence of enzymes for those reactions within a genome results in significant ambiguity.
 If AraCyc curators are reasonably certain that a reaction or pathway is absent from {\em Arabidopsis}, they remove it from the database.
 The KEGG model does not allow such removal, so whether an uncolored reaction is truly absent from an organism or whether the gene for its enzyme has not yet been identified in the genome is never clear within KEGG.
 This situation results in a real conundrum for a scientist who wishes to assemble the list of reactions likely to be present in {\em Arabidopsis} from KEGG, because is no way exists to distinguish the many uncolored reactions that are likely present but for which no gene has been identified, from the many uncolored reactions that are clearly known to be absent from {\em Arabidopsis} (which curators have deleted from AraCyc).